 - 1 cup dried raw chickpeas

-- 1.5 tbsp plain whole milk yogurt (skip for vegan)
+- 1.5 tablespoon plain whole milk yogurt (skip for vegan)

-- 4 tbsp mustard oil (or use canola/vegetable/olive oil)
+- 4 tablespoon mustard oil (or use canola/vegetable/olive oil)

 - 1 small twig of mace